jwillis0720/sadie/docs/reference.md

     You can't mix and match databases.
 A custom and IMGT can't be mixed.

-- Copyright © Jordan R. Willis
+- Copyright © Jordan R. Willis and Troy Sincomb